devopswithyash/aws-solutions-architect-associate-notes/Week 1/Introduction to Cloud Computing.md

 ## Fun Cloud Facts 🎮
 - "Cloud computing" term dates back to 1990s.
+- Cloud computing is taking the world by storm.
+In fact, 94% of workloads and compute instances will be processed through cloud data centers by 2021, compared to only 6% by traditional data centers, according to research by Cisco.
 - SQS was AWS's first public service.
 - AWS stores enough data to reach the moon in paper!
 - Jeff Barr has written over 2,000 AWS blog posts.
+-

 ---